 How to transfer data from iPhone to iPhone using a Mac

-1. First, open the Finder app and select your iPhone from the sidebar to the left.
-Click Back up all of the data on your iPhone to your Mac and choose Back up now.
+2. Open the Finder app and select your iPhone from the sidebar to the left, then click Back up all of the data on your iPhone to your Mac and choose Back up now.

 3. When you launch a new iPhone, tap Set Up Manually on the Quick Start page.
 Follow the on-screen instructions until you reach the Apps & Data screen and tap Restore from Mac or PC.

 4. Continue to follow the on-screen instructions to complete the process.